From RGB images to Dynamic Movement Primitives for planar tasks: Proposed Method

-In \cite{DMP_NN_Ude_2020}, where the classical DMP formulation is used, integration of the DMP dynamical equations is required to obtain the predicted DMP trajectory.
-This results in additional computations in order to derive the partial derivatives of the loss w.r.t. the neural network's weights during back-propagation.
+In \cite{DMP_NN_Ude_2020}, which uses the classical \cite{Ijspeert2013}, and in \cite{Arc_DMP_NN_Ude_2021}, which uses a modified DMP formulation \cite{ArcLen_DMP}, integration of the DMP dynamical equations is required to obtain the predicted DMP trajectory.
+This results in additional computations (numerical integrations) to obtain the partial derivatives of the loss w.r.t. the neural network's weights during back-propagation.
 However, using the novel DMP formulation \cite{Antosidi_Rev_DMP}, these additional computations can be circumvented, by observing that the novel DMP's dynamical equations \eqref{eq:GMP_tf_sys} - \eqref{eq:GMP_x_dot} result in $\vect{y}(t) = \vect{y}_{\phVar}(t) \ \forall t$ in the absence of any coupling terms.
 Therefore during training, we can use directly \eqref{eq:GMP_y_x} to obtain the predicted trajectory, without numerical integration.
 Moreover, instead of predicting directly the DMP parameters $\vect{W}, \vect{g}, \vect{y}_0$ and plugging them in \eqref{eq:GMP_y_x} to obtain the DMP trajectory, we instead have the FC layer in Fig. \ref{fig:resnet_dmp} predict some new weights $\vect{W}' \in \mathbb{R}^{n \times K}$ anchored between the initial and target position, i.e. we re-parameterize the DMP position as $\vect{y}_{\phVar} = \vect{W}' \vphi(\phVar)$, hence $\vect{y}_0 = \vect{W}' \vphi(0)$, $\vect{g} = \vect{W}' \vphi(1)$.
 This facilitates the optimization, leading to smaller errors between the predicted and demo trajectories, which can be attributed to the reduction of the non-linearity of $\vect{y}$ (and in turn the loss function) w.r.t. the predicted DMP parameters.
 During execution we simply set $\vect{W} = \vect{W}'$ and to generate the DMP trajectory we use \eqref{eq:GMP_tf_sys}, \eqref{eq:GMP_x_dot} (where one can in general include coupling terms depending on the task).

 \RestyleAlgo{ruled} \SetKw{MyInput}{Inputs:} \SetKw{MyOutput}{Output:} \newcounter{myalgocounter} \algoline[1]{\themyalgocounter. #1 \\} \algocomment[1]{{{ \# #1 }}}